GhostBarik/Super-Simple-Logger-TypeScript/README.md

 (check the description for `createLogger(..)` function)

 ## Asynchronous Logging
-In case logger needs to write to some remote service (i.e. we need to call asynchronous function), you can use asynchronous version of the logger factory function -> `createAsyncLogger(..)` (check function description for usage example).
+In case logger needs to write to some remote service (i.e. it needs to call asynchronous function), you can use asynchronous version of the logger factory function -> `createAsyncLogger(..)` (check function description for usage example).